 Land and buildings comprise factories and offices (land and buildings) and are measured at fair value (revaluation model).
-This fair value are based on the most recent appraisals by independent registered appraisers, less straight-line depreciation for buildings over the estimated economic life taking into account any residual value.
+This fair value is based on the most recent appraisals by independent registered appraisers, less straight-line depreciation for buildings over the estimated economic life taking into account any residual value.
 Buildings in own use are valued at market value on an unlet or let basis.
-If arm's length lease agreements have been concluded between NIBC group companies, the building is recognised at its value as a let property.
-If there is no lease agreement, the property is recognised as vacant property.
+If arm's lenght lease agreements have been concluded between NIBC group companies, the building is recognised at its value as a let property.
 Any accumulated depreciation at the date of revaluation is eliminated against the carrying amount of the asset, and the net amount is restated to the re-valued amount of the asset.
 All other property, plant and equipment are stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.